Kinsa/parking-attendant/readme.md

 # Parking Attendant Backend

 This project demonstrates an API interface for querying vehicle entries into a parking lot and assessing whether they have overstayed their session.
+It is running at [`https://parking.kinsacreative.com/api/v1/vehicle`](https://parking.kinsacreative.com/api/v1/vehicle).

 ## Example Use Cases

 There are a series of use case scenarios which [are described and can be run in Postman](https://kinsacreative-9361599.postman.co/workspace/Kinsa-Creative's-Workspace~0b9e49cf-f915-49e3-833c-f71cae8edbe0/collection/49907170-7408272b-c732-468f-8f25-6613326e2065?action=share&creator=49907170).
 All that is required to access and run them is a free Postman account.

+## UI

+A [frontend UI](https://github.com/Kinsa/ParkingAttendantFrontend) is running at [`https://parking.kinsacreative.com/`](https://parking.kinsacreative.com/).

 ### Production Fixture Data